supperchong/algorithm/README.md

 - python3

+  - Make sure that `python3` is in your PATH environment variable.
+  - install the official Python extension(https://code.visualstudio.com/docs/python/python-tutorial)

-  - python3
+- golang

+  - Make sure that `go` is in your PATH environment variable.
-  - install the official Python extension
+  - install the official golang extension

+- java
+  - Make sure that `java`,`javac` is in your PATH environment variable.Or [set javaPath and javacPath](#setting)
+  - install the official java extension(https://code.visualstudio.com/docs/java/java-tutorial)

 ## Pick a question